Benchmarking End-To-End Performance of AI-Based Chip Placement Algorithms: Results and Discussions

 \subsection{Main Results}

-We evaluate the AI-based chip placement algorithms, including SA, WireMask-EA, DREAMPlace, AutoDMP, MaskPlace, and ChiPFormer, using both intermediate metrics and end-to-end performance.
+\textbf{Macro Placement} We evaluate the AI-based chip placement algorithms, including SA, WireMask-EA, DREAMPlace, AutoDMP, MaskPlace, and ChiPFormer, using both intermediate metrics and end-to-end performance.
 The results for macro placement are in Table \ref{tab_main_results_macro}.
 ChiPFormer and WireMask-EA demonstrated a significant reduction in MacroHPWL compared to OpenROAD using TritonMacroPlacer.
 WireMask-EA achieved the best performance in terms of MacroHPWL.
-While these AI-based placement algorithms showed good performance on several intermediate metrics, they perform poorly in terms of the end-to-end metrics compared to OpenRoad, particularly in Power, TNS, and Area.
+While these AI-based placement algorithms showed good performance on several intermediate metrics, they perform poorly in terms of the end-to-end metrics compared to OpenROAD, particularly in Power, TNS, and Area.
 This outcome revealed a significant gap between the originally optimized MacroHPWL intermediate metrics and the final design PPA.

 \textbf{Cell Placement} As shown in Table \ref{tab:main_results_cell}, DREAMPlace achieved the best results in the intermediate metrics of HPWL, and performed well in terms of Power.
-However, OpenROAD achieved the best results in WNS, TNS, NVP, and area, further demonstrating the inconsistency between intermediate metrics and final PPA results.
+However, OpenROAD achieved the best results in WNS, TNS, and NVP, further demonstrating the inconsistency between intermediate metrics and final PPA results.